PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

    ``time.sleep(1)`` will pause the program for 1 sec.
 Remember to add import for time library with ``import time`` before it is used (see file_structure_).

+See possible solution in :doc:`<adventure_solutions/task_5_loop_range_function.py>`.

 6. Dictionaries
 ===============

-Dictionaries are super useful python data structures and if you are dealing with data, like wikipedia data, questionnaire data, or anything you can imagine, dictionaries will prove useful.
+Dictionaries are super useful python data structures.
+When dealing with data, like wikipedia data, questionnaire data, or anything you can imagine, dictionaries will prove themselves quite useful.

-Continue in your file from the previous exercise or use the solution from the previous exercise as a base for this exercise.
+Continue in your file from the previous exercise or use the solution from the previous exercise as a basis for this exercise.

 A) Let's use a dictionary to describe each room greeting.
 Create a dictionary variable called ``door_greetings`` with keys being the door numbers and